iulianPeiu6/Watchster/ADR01_application_structure.md

 ### Alternatives

+  1. Onion architecture
-- [ ] MVC architecture
+  2. MVC architecture
-- [ ] Client/Server architecture
+  3. Client/Server architecture

 ### Argument

-- [ ] Application maintainability
+- [x] Application maintainability
-- [ ] Application adaptability
+- [x] Application adaptability
-- [ ] Application expandability
+- [x] Application expandability
-- [ ] Resources capabilities
+- [x] Resources capabilities
-- [ ] Implementation time
+- [x] Implementation time

 ### Justification

-Based on the criteria mentioned, we found the MVC architecture to be outdated and there is greater value to be obtained quickly by n-tieres.
-Moreover, we wanted to expermient with a different approach in regards to implementing a web application.
+Based on the criteria mentioned, we found the MVC architecture to be outdated and there is greater value to be obtained quickly by n-layered.
+Moreover, we wanted to experiment with a different approach in regards to implementing a web application.

 The client/server architecture doesn't fit the project requirements because we need to implement a UI using a front-end framework such as Angular.
 Active connections are not desired for greater scalability and stability.